TikhonJelvis/RL-book/chapter1/chapter1.md

 #### Type Variables

-Annotating `sample` for specific cases like `Die`—where outcomes are always `int`—is pretty straightforward.
-But what can we do about the abstract `Distribution` class itself?
-In general, a distribution can have any kind of outcomes.
-The abstract `Distribution` class we wrote earlier does not tell us anything about what `sample` returns:
+Annotating `sample` for the `Die` class was straightforward: the outcome of a die roll is always a number, so `sample` always returns `int`.
+But what type would `sample` in general have?
+The `Distribution` class defines an interface for *any* distribution, which means it needs to cover *any* type of outcomes.
+For our first version of the `Distribution` class, we didn't annotate anything for `sample`:

 ``` python
 class Distribution(ABC):